open-neuromorphic/open-neuromorphic.github.io/content/post/digital-hw-read-list/index.md

 The object detection network is trained offline as ANN and then **converted** to an SNN, using the **IVS 3 classes** dataset and achieving **71.5% maP** with on-chip inference.

+## Acknowledgements

+I would like to thank [Charlotte Frenkel](https://ch.frenkel.github.io) for the valuable comments and suggestions.

+## Authors

+- [Fabrizio Ottati](https://fabrizio-ottati.dev) is a Ph.D. student in the HLS Laboratory of the Department of Electronics and Communications, Politecnico di Torino.
+His main interests are event-based cameras, digital IC design and neuromorphic computing.
+He is one of the maintainers of two open source projects in the field of neuromorphic computing, [Tonic](https://tonic.readthedocs.io) and [Expelliarmus](https://expelliarmus.readthedocs.io), and one of the founders of [Open Neuromorphic](https://open-neuromorphic.org).